 I reach Tanempo after midnight.
 A tiny store is open and I buy a couple of soft drinks and demolish them lustily.
 Even in the village I hear boobooks.
 I traipse through rice paddys to the forest edge.
 I tape, but each time the owls fall quiet.

 I walk about half way to Wakai, when a motorbike passes.
 I wave it down.
 It takes ages for the rider to turn around.
 He kindly agrees to take me to my cottage.
-Even from the bike of the bike I smell liquor.
+Even from the back of the bike I smell liquor.
 We weave slowly, drunkenly down the country road and back to town.

 May 2nd.
 I wake around first light.
 It takes a moment before the disappointment of last night hits me.
 I eat breakfast at the cottages.
 My hostess tells me they were worried about me last night.
 I do my best to explain.
 He husband, Harun, kindly lets me use his mobile to call Nurlin, (a capable bird guide I am meeting in Palu, firstname.lastname@example.org ).
 Nurlin has seen the boobook and has some helpful suggestions, chiefly to get under the canopy, rather than to tape from more open areas.
 And to limit playback.
 My plan is to repeat last night's long hike, but to set of earlier and to get much further along the trail-as it was only the last stretch of the trail that passed through reasonably good forest, where I could get under the canopy.
 And this time I would bring something to fucking drink!